TheQYD/picolator/README.md

 ![Breadboarding](photos/breadboarding_console.jpg?raw=true "Picolator")

 This is the soundboard.
 It uses an LM386.
-I designed the circuit, but the Pi Zero audio output work can be found [here]( https://learn.adafruit.com/introducing-the-raspberry-pi-zero/audio-outputs).
+I designed the circuit, but the Pi Zero audio output instructions can be found [here]( https://learn.adafruit.com/introducing-the-raspberry-pi-zero/audio-outputs).

 ![Soundboard](photos/soundboard_closeup.jpg?raw=true "Picolator")